Telenav/osrm-backend/docker-orchestration/elk-compose/docker-elk/README.md

 // password: changeme
 ```

-If you need one component specific logs, you could use
+If you need component specific logs, you could use
 ```
 docker-compose logs | grep logstash
 ```